projectshft/coding-assessment/README.md

 ```
 ---

-## Problem Five
+## Problem Seven
-Using some JavaScript, have the `function NumberOfVowels(str)` loop through the array parameter being passed and return the total number of vowel letters that appear in the array.
+Using some JavaScript, have the `function numberOfVowels(str)` loop through the array parameter being passed and return the total number of vowel letters that appear in the array.

-For example: if the input array is [i, y, a, e, t] then your program should return the number 3.
+For example: if the input array is `[i, y, a, e, t]` then your program should return the number `3`.

 #### Sample Test Cases